cinder/Cinder/CONTRIBUTING.md

 * Place comments in the header files (in the form of doxygen for public or protected interfaces) and leave the implementations as concise as possible.
 * If there is something you think is not obvious in an implementation, then comments can help clarify, but in general it is nice to let the code do the explaining.
 * We generate reference documentation using doxygen, so you are encouraged to give descriptions to as much of the public interface as possible in order to fill out the reference documentation.
+* To make it easier to distinguish the end of a namespace, place a comment after the namespace's closing bracket
+  *  ex. `} // namespace ci::gl`

 #### Example: Class Declaration